ABL Corporation: ABL Hospitality and Morocco Welcome

-ABL Hospitality (previously EasyGuests) is a subsidiary that operates in the hospitality industry and manages investments in different hospitality assets, including hotel management, operation, and tourism.
-In 2015, the company was founded as EasyGuests, which offers its clients short-term rental management services.
+ABL Hospitality (previously operating as EasyGuests) is a subsidiary that operates in the hospitality industry and manages investments in hospitality assets, including hotel management, operations, and tourism.
+EasyGuests was originally founded in 2015 as a short-term rental property management company operating across five cities in the United States and Europe, before being sold to a strategic competitor in 2021.